 The humanure sanitation system is a compost toilet system designed and intended to promote the thermophilic composting of human excrement.
-Human excreta, including fecal material and urine, are not considered waste materials that need to be disposed of.
-Instead, they are considered resource materials that must be recycled and reclaimed for reuse.
-When properly used and managed, a humanure toilet system requires virtually no water, produces no waste, creates no environmental pollution, attracts no flies, costs very little, requires no urine diversion, and produces no odor.
+When properly used and managed, it requires virtually no water, produces no waste, creates no environmental pollution, attracts no flies, costs very little, requires no urine diversion, and produces no odor.
 Instead of waste, the toilet produces humus, a valuable resource that can safely grow food for human beings.
 It can be constructed for very little money or no money at all if recycled materials are used.
 The toilet itself can have a small footprint and can therefore be located virtually anywhere outdoors or indoors -- in a bedroom, closet, porch, basement, dormitory, office or apartment.
 When properly utilized, the toilet produces no unpleasant odor, therefore its presence inside a living area can remain completely unnoticed and discreet.
 The humanure toilet requires no urine diversion -- all urine, feces, toilet paper and everything that is normally deposited into a flush toilet (not including chemicals) can be deposited into a humanure toilet.
 The humanure toilet system can also provide the basis for a complete composting system for a home or community, allowing for the recycling of food and other organic materials that are often discarded by people.
 The humanure toilet requires no pit or hole in the ground, does not allow human excrement to come in contact with soil or water supplies, creates no ground water pollution, and when properly managed, is a pleasant and convenient toilet alternative.

-How does a humanure system work?
+Methods: How does a humanure system work?